c-haisten/iac_appsec_guides/AppSec-Lab-Guide.md

 2. Use the credentials provided by your Instructor to authenticate.

-3. Use the navigation pane on the left hand and click the **blue arrow** on the lower left side of the UI to open up the navigation pane and move between the different modules within Prisma Cloud.
+3. Use the dropdown window in the upper left corner to select the three different security focuses within Prisma Cloud.
+Select **Application Security**.

 ![Alt text for image](/appsec_screenshots/software-composition-analysis-3.png "Optional title")